SoftUni-Internal/interactive-content/EN/01-Internet-Explained/01-Introduction-To-Internet.md

 This **connection** of people has changed the world a lot in a **relatively short time**.

-There are now **platforms** for people to do anything they want or watch other people do it.
+Nowadays, there are **platforms** for people to do anything they want or watch other people do it.

 A lot of **businesses are thriving** because of the **great advertising opportunities** the internet provides.